-I am a Lecturer in English Language and Applied Linguistics at the Open University.
-I have thirty years’ experience as a teacher and lecturer in English Language, English Literature and Communication in a range of postcompulsory settings, including Higher, Further, Adult and Community Education, English as a Foreign Language and English for Academic Purposes.
-I have also worked in learning support and writing development roles.
-I started work with the Open University as an Associate Lecturer I 1997.
+I am a Senior Lecturer in English Language and Applied Linguistics at the Open University.
+I have over thirty years’ experience as a teacher and lecturer in English Language, English Literature and Communication in a range of postcompulsory settings, including Higher, Further, Adult and Community Education, English as a Foreign Language and English for Academic Purposes.
+I have also worked in learning support, writing development and academic development roles.
+I started work with the Open University as an Associate Lecturer in1997.
 I now combine a range of teaching roles with pursuing my research interests.

 My work with student writers and in staff development led me to pursue doctoral research (supervised by Theresa Lillis and Mary Lea) exploring the practices of academics teaching in the disciplines in UK Higher Education around undergraduate writing, from teachers’ own perspectives.
 I adopted an “academic literacies” approach, viewing pedagogies around writing as social practice and employing an ethnographically-oriented methodology to explore teachers’ lived experiences of work around student writing.
 The study provided new insights into the challenges faced by lecturers working at the academic ‘textface’ but also acknowledged the creative and collaborative labour many are engaged in through their work with student writers.

-I am currently extending this programme of in a work in collaboration with South African colleagues Dr Lynn Coleman, Cape Peninsula University of Technology (CPUT) and Dr Moeain Arend, University of Cape Town (UCT), in a CPUT-funded project entitled Conceptualisations of Academic Writing in the University of Technology Sector.
-The project explores lecturers’ perspectives on student writers and their writing, and on writing more broadly, with a particular focus on the institutional and biographical factors at play in shaping their understandings, experiences and practices around student writing.
+I extended this programme of work in collaboration with South African colleagues Dr Lynn Coleman, Cape Peninsula University of Technology (CPUT) and Dr Moeain Arend, University of Cape Town (UCT), in a CPUT-funded project entitled Conceptualisations of Academic Writing in the University of Technology Sector.
+The project explored lecturers’ perspectives on student writers and their writing, and on writing more broadly, with a particular focus on the institutional and biographical factors at play in shaping their understandings, experiences and practices around student writing.
 Two published co-authored articles were based on this empirical study (see publications list).

-I Chair L101, a new introductory Level 1 English language module currently in production and due for first presentation in October 2018.
+I Chair L101, an introductory Level 1 English language module first presented in February 2019.
 This module has been designed to combine engaging, contemporary teaching and research material in the field of English Language and Linguistics with a fully integrated academic and digital literacies curriculum, with the aim of providing an accessible and solid grounding for students who wish to progress to Level 2 English Language studies, or who wish to specialise in other English-related and/or Language degree qualifications at the Open University.
 L101 received a WELS Teaching Award in 2020-21.
-I am also a longstanding member and former Chair of the popular third level module EA300 Children’s Literature where I have contributed to the continual development and updating of materials and pedagogy.
+I am also former Chair of the popular third level module EA300 Children’s Literature.
 Jointly with Dr Dena Attar, I received an Open University Teaching Award in 2016 for scholarship work leading to the development of online collaborative learning on EA300.
 I am currently a member of the academic team producing the remake of this module, L301: Language, Literature and Childhood.
 I have also contributed to the production of other English Language modules E304 Exploring English Grammar and, at Masters level, EE817 Applied Linguistics, including a lead role in the academic co-ordination of audiovisual materials production.

-Beyond the faculty level, I co-ordinate the PACE (Professional Academic Communication in English) programme, first set up by colleagues in Applied Linguistics and Literacies at the OU and which now operates from the Graduate School to make a significant contribution to capacity-building in the area of academic and research communication across the university.
-The PACE is co-ordinated on a daily basis by Dr Julia Molinari and works mainly with research postgraduates at the OU, usually face-to-face but also online.
+Beyond the Faculty, I play a leading role on the PACE (Professional Academic Communication in English) programme, first set up by colleagues in Applied Linguistics and Literacies at the OU and which now operates from the Graduate School to make a significant contribution to capacity-building in the area of academic and research communication across the university.
+The PACE is co-ordinated on a daily basis by Dr Julia Molinari and works mainly with research postgraduates at the OU, both face-to-face and online.
 The team devises and runs workshop sessions on a range of issues relating to academic reading, writing and speaking for postgraduate research.
-As part of the PACE initiative, I co-facilitate the PACE Writing Circle which takes place once a month through the academic year.
+PACE also offers a monthly Writing Circle and also provides 1-1 bookable appointments.
 With colleagues Professor Theresa Lillis and Jenny McMullan, I created an online resource available to all OU researchers to support the development of their academic literacy practices.

 Central to my practice as an educator is a commitment to promoting wider participation and greater equity and diversity in higher education, and this motivation is reflected in all of my teaching and research activity.